-Expats arriving in Shenzhen will find that most accommodation comes in the form of apartments.
-These apartments are usually partially furnished and come with basic amenities such as televisions, kitchen appliances and washing machines.
+Regular apartments are usually partially furnished and come with basic amenities such as televisions, kitchen appliances and washing machines.

 Finding accommodation in Shenzhen

-Some companies may include furnished accommodation in an expat contract, but those who do not have this benefit are advised to use a local real estate agent who specialises in expat rentals.
-These agents often charge fees of up to one month’s worth of rental costs but are an expat's best bet at successfully navigating the language and cultural barriers which may hamper their apartment search.
+Individuals who do not have this benefit are advised to use a local real-estate agent who specialises in expat rentals.
+Fees can be up to one month’s rent.
+However, estate agents are an expat's best bet at successfully navigating the language and cultural barriers that may hamper their apartment search in Shenzhen.

 Renting accommodation in Shenzhen

-Expats should be aware that most monthly rental prices do not include utilities like water and electricity or property management fees.
+Expats should be aware that most monthly rental prices do not include utilities such as water and electricity or property management fees.